williamspiro/contentDruid/README.md

 [requests](http://docs.python-requests.org/en/master/)

 _USAGE_
-This Python python takes one agruments: `accessToken`
+This Python python takes one agrument: `accessToken`
 `accessToken` - An access_token for the portal you want to urlMappingLoadBulkEdit
-This Python python also requires a JSON object file to import.
-This file should be called `mappingsToUpdate.json` and should live in the "Import" folder - path `import/mappingsToUpdate.json`.
+This Python python also requires a JSON file to import.
+This file should be called `mappingsToUpdate.json` and should live in the "import" folder - path `import/mappingsToUpdate.json`.
 This file should have a JSON object with the updated JSON of the mappings you wish to update, like:
 ```
 [
     {